FOR SPONSORSHIP OPPORTUNITIES AND MORE INFORMATION, CONTACT

 G. Kevin Donovan, MD, MA, assumed the directorship of the Center for Clinical Bioethics at Georgetown University Medical School in 2012.
 In addition to his responsibilities as director, he is a professor in the Department of Pediatrics, codirects medical student education in ethics, bioethics education for resident physicians, and directs the ethics consultation service for MedSTAR Georgetown University Hospital, where he still participates in medical consultation for his specialty.
 Dr. Donovan was the founding director of the Oklahoma Bioethics Center and has three decades of experience in clinical bioethics and clinical medicine.
 He trained in pediatrics at Baylor College of Medicine.
 Before coming to Georgetown, he was a professor and vice chair of Pediatrics at the University of Oklahoma College of Medicine – Tulsa, where he practiced pediatric gastroenterology.
 He served on the ethics committees of multiple hospitals, as well as chair of the Institutional Research Ethics Board for 17 years.
 Dr. Donovan has been the medical ethics consultant to the Roman Catholic Diocese of Tulsa, chair of the bioethics section of the American Academy of Pediatrics and its Committee on Bioethics, as well as his state medical association, the Oklahoma Organ Sharing Network, the Oklahoma Genetics Advisory Council, and was founding member and first VP of the Oklahoma Association for Healthcare Ethics.
 Dr. Donovan was awarded the Humanism in Medicine award in 2005 from the Gold Foundation, which recognizes physicians who have successfully integrated humanism into the delivery of care to patients and families.
 He also received the Founder’s Award for Outstanding Contributions to Research and Medicine, University of Tulsa, sponsored by the local chapter of the Crohn’s and Colitis Foundation of America, and was recently nominated for a Golden Apple Teaching Award in Georgetown’s School of Medicine.

 Monsignor Shea was inaugurated in 2009 as the sixth president of the university and, at the age of 34, became the youngest college or university president in the United States.
-He succeeded Sister Thomas Welder, O.S.B., who had served as president for 31 years.
-The oldest of eight children, Monsignor Shea grew up on a dairy and grain farm near Hazelton, North Dakota, just 38 miles from the University of Mary campus.
+The oldest of eight children, Monsignor Shea grew up on a dairy and grain farm near Hazelton, North Dakota.
 He began his undergraduate work at Jamestown College, majoring in English and history.
 He then entered the seminary for the Diocese of Bismarck, earning a bachelor’s degree and a pontifical master’s degree (licentiate) in philosophy at the Catholic University of America in Washington, D.C.
-He studied classical Greek at the University of Texas at Austin and continued at the Vatican’s North American College, studying theology at the Gregorian and Lateran universities in Rome.
+He studied classical Greek at the University of Texas at Austin and studied theology at the Gregorian and Lateran universities in Rome.
 He has studied management at the University of Chicago’s Graduate School of Business and is also an alumnus of the Institutes for Higher Education at the Graduate School of Education, Harvard University.
-Monsignor Shea has worked with Mother Teresa’s Missionaries of Charity at the Gift of Peace AIDS Hospice while teaching religion at two inner-city elementary schools in Washington, D.C.
+Monsignor Shea has worked with Mother Teresa’s Missionaries of Charity while teaching religion at two inner-city elementary schools in Washington, D.C.
 In Rome, he served as chaplain for the Bambino Gesù Children’s Hospital and also at the Rome campus of the Center for Catholic Studies at the University of Saint Thomas.
-Following his ordination to the priesthood in 2002, he returned to North Dakota and served as an associate pastor in Bismarck and Mandan.
-During that time, he was also the chaplain and an instructor at Saint Mary’s Central High School in Bismarck.
+Following his ordination to the priesthood in 2002, he returned to North Dakota and served as an associate pastor in Bismarck and Mandan, and a chaplain and instructor at Saint Mary’s Central High School in Bismarck.
 He then served as pastor to parishes in Killdeer and Halliday (North Dakota), while teaching at Trinity High School in Dickinson.
 Deeply committed to the education and formation of young people, he has been an inspirational teacher and mentor for many students.
-Monsignor Shea is a Knight Commander of the Holy Sepulchre of Jerusalem and serves on the Board of Directors for FOCUS, the Fellowship of Catholic University Students.
-He has served on the National Advisory Council to the United States Conference of Catholic Bishops and the Governor’s Commission on Education Improvement for the State of North Dakota.
-Monsignor is also a Trustee of Saint John Vianney Seminary in Denver and a member of the Executive Committee of the Board for the Association of Benedictine Colleges and Universities.

 Houston, TX 77055